MueFab/mpegg-performance-benchmark/README.md

-# mpegg-performance-benchmark
-MPEG-G Performance Benchmark
+# MPEG-G Performance Benchmark

+This benchmark was tested on the following operating systems:

+- Ubuntu 20.04.2 LTS